bluearth/orca/README.md

-orca
+ORCA
 ====

-Akiradata ORCA document capture app
+AkiraData ORCA is a document capture utility to be used with AkiraData devices and other properties.